microsoft/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 CMD ["mongod", "--smallfiles", "--rest"]
 ~~~

-I will create an empty folder, create an empty file named Dockerfile and paste this 4 command lines in it.
-I will also create a "drop" folder, and put all the files that I want to transfer in this container.
+We will also create a "drop" folder inside the Database folder, and put all the files that we want to transfer in this container.
+For example, a Javascript file named MongoRecords.js with the data that we want to import in the mongo database at each deployment.

 ### Dockerfile for the ordering service using JAVA ###

+We will create an other empty folder, create an empty file named Dockerfile and paste this 7 command lines in it.

 - We will use the official openjdk 8-jre image from the Docker Hub, we will use as first instruction : `FROM openjdk:8-jre`
-- Next, you can specify a maintainer using the command : `MAINTAINER YouEmailAddress`
+- Next, we can specify a maintainer using the command : `MAINTAINER YouEmailAddress`
-- As third option, I will create a new folder inside the container with the following command : `RUN mkdir -p /usr/local/app`
+- As third option, we will create a new folder inside the container with the following command : `RUN mkdir -p /usr/local/app`
-- Next, I will specify this folder as Work folder, it means from where we want to launch the next command : `WORKDIR /usr/local/app`
+- Next, we will specify this folder as Work folder, it means from where we want to launch the next command : `WORKDIR /usr/local/app`
-- Like the mongo container, we will copy all the contains inside the drop folder on my local machine, to the directory that we just created inside the container, in our case we will copy the artifact .jar file : `COPY drop/* /usr/local/app/`
+- Like the mongo container, we want to copy all the files inside the drop folder on our local machine, in the remote directory that we just created inside the container, in our case we will copy the artifact .jar file : `COPY drop/* /usr/local/app/`
 - Next, we will expose the port 8080 of this container thanks to the command : `EXPOSE 8080`
 - Finally, when this container will start we will call a custom script that we wrote inside the drop folder called run.sh with the command : `ENTRYPOINT sh run.sh`

-Here is the final result of this simple Dockerfile :
+Here is the final result of this Dockerfile :

 ~~~
 FROM openjdk:8-jre